ImmutableOctet/sonicgba/CONTRIBUTING.md

 * Resource paths and similar details will not be changed, unless absolutely necessary.

-* Uses of 'instanceof' in Java code should be replaced with dynamic casts or preliminary type checks. ('PlayerObject.getCharacterID', etc)
+* Uses of 'instanceof' in Java code should be replaced with dynamic casts and/or preliminary type checks. ('PlayerObject.getCharacterID', etc)

 * Constant and global variables may use type-inference, although this is sometimes not preferable.
 Local variables can, and usually *should* take full advantage of type-inference.